-Student Name: Date:

-This form provides documentation of voluntary withdrawal Scope Radiography (LSR) program at Minnesota State Com Students who withdraw from the program must follow the continuing education in the RT/LSR program.
-Readmission is munity and Technical College-Detroit Lakes ne readmission policy to be considered fo
+This form provides documentation of voluntary withdrawal from the Radiologic Technology (RT)/Limited Scope Radiography (LSR) program at Minnesota State Community and Technical College-Detroit Lakes.
+Students who withdraw from the program must follow the readmission policy to be considered for continuing education in the RT/LSR program.
+Readmission is not guaranteed.

-(Student signature) (Date)

-(Program Director signature) (Date)